zhiburt/tabled/README.md

 ## Table types

-`tabled` has a few representations of tables some differs from it's view some from it's implementation details.
+`tabled` has a few representations of tables.
+Some differ in view, and some differ in implementation details.

 There are situations when you might better use one but not another.
-But sometimes some can be used interchangeable.
+But sometimes some can be used interchangeably.

-Bellow you'll find a short list of existing ones.
-You can find a descriptive information about each at the documentation.
+Below you'll find a short list of existing ones.
+You can find descriptive information about each in the documentation.

 ### `Table`